Sensex, Nifty rally in early trade

 Stocks in news:

-Reliance Industries (RIL) rose 0.77%.
-RIL and Reliance Retail Ventures (RRVL) announced that co-investors of Silver Lake will invest an additional Rs 1,875 crore into RRVL, a subsidiary of RIL.
-This brings the aggregate investment by Silver Lake and its co-investors in RRVL to Rs 9,375 crore, which will translate into a 2.13% equity stake in RRVL on a fully diluted basis.
-This latest investment values Reliance Retail at a pre-money equity value of Rs 4.285 lakh crore.
+Reliance Industries (RIL) rose 0.32%.
+RIL and Reliance Retail Ventures (RRVL) announced that global investment firm TPG will invest Rs 1,837.50 crore into RRVL, a subsidiary of Reliance Industries.
+This investment values Reliance Retail at a pre-money equity value of ₹ 4.285 lakh crore.
+TPG's investment will translate into a 0.41% equity stake in RRVL on a fully diluted basis.

-Lupin rose 0.69%.
-Natco Pharma gained 1.03%.
-Lupin announced yesterday the launch of Lapatinib Tablets, 250 mg, after Lupin's alliance partner Natco Pharma received final approval for its ANDA from the United States Food and Drug Administration (U.S. FDA).
-Lapatinib Tablets, 250 mg, are the generic equivalent of Tykerb Tablets, 250 mg, of Novartis Pharmaceutical Corporation.

-Bank of Baroda advanced 2.44%.
-The bank's wholly owned nonfunctional subsidiary at UK viz.
-BOB (UK) has been dissolved at Company House, UK with effect from 22nd September 2020.
-As on date, Bank has a wholesale branch and a wholly owned retail subsidiary viz.
-Bank of Baroda (UK) in UK.
+RIL and RRVL announced that GIC will invest Rs 5,512.5 crore into RRVL, a subsidiary of RIL.
+This investment values RRVL at a pre-money equity value of Rs 4.285 lakh crore.
+GIC's investment will translate into a 1.22% equity stake in RRVL on a fully diluted basis.

+TCS gained 3.37% after the company said that its board of directors will consider a proposal for buyback of equity shares of the company, at its meeting to be held on 7 October 2020.

 Global Markets:

+In US, stocks droped on Friday as news that U.S. President Donald Trump tested positive for COVID-19 put investors in a risk-off mood and added to mounting uncertainties surrounding the looming election.

+Back home, key domestic indices ended with stellar gains on Thursday, extending gains for the second day.
+Positive global cues, better-than-expected domestic macro numbers and decent auto sales in September 2020 supported buying.
+The barometer index, the S&P BSE Sensex, added 629.12 points or 1.65% at 38,697.05.
+The Nifty 50 index rallied 169.40 points or 1.51% at 11,416.95.
+Stock markets remained shut on Friday (2 October) on account of Mahatma Gandhi Jayanti.

-Foreign portfolio investors (FPIs) sold shares worth Rs 712.48 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 409.47 crore in the Indian equity market on 30 September, provisional data showed.
+Foreign portfolio investors (FPIs) bought shares worth Rs 1,632.25 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 259.46 crore in the Indian equity market on 1 October 2020, provisional data showed.

 Powered by Capital Market - Live News